-- 1. WCEC is committed to maintain and safeguard the confidentiality and privacy of all individual student and staff information.
+- WCEC is committed to maintain and safeguard the confidentiality and privacy of all individual student and staff information.
 It will document and implement procedures to assure the integrity, accuracy and currency of records. - 2.
-Individual student and staff records will be stored (including electronic records) in a secure area and with safeguards in place to minimise loss, unauthorised access and use, modification or misuse. - 3.
-Student results will be archived for a period of not less than 30 years.
+Individual student and staff records will be stored (including electronic records) in a secure area and with safeguards (I.e.; signing of Privacy Agreement) in place to minimise loss, unauthorised access and use, modification or misuse. - Student results will be archived for a period of not less than 30 years.
 Financial records will be kept for 7 years. - 4.
-Training records will be collected and stored to meet the requirements of external reporting requirements - 5.
+Training records will be collected and stored for at least three years to meet the requirements of external reporting requirements - 5.
 In the event that the RTO ceases operations no student records will be withheld from the VRQA.
-Copies of student records will be provided electronic and print versions, at no cost to the VRQA - 6.
-Access to individual student training records must meet Commonwealth and State Privacy legislation and will be limited to: - Individuals wishing to access their personal records - Individuals authorising releases of specific information to third parties - WCEC staff that require the information for their job role - HESG and ACFE

-- Legal requirements (e.g. subpoena / search warrants / social service benefits / evidence act) - 7.
+Copies of student records will be provided in electronic and print versions, at no cost to the VRQA - 6.
+Access to individual student training records must meet Commonwealth and State Privacy legislation and will be limited to: - Individuals wishing to access their personal records - Individuals authorising releases of specific information to third parties - WCEC staff that require the information for their job role - HESG and ACFE - Legal requirements (e.g. subpoena / search warrants / social service benefits / evidence act) - 7.
 WCEC Further Education and Training Coordinator will be the person responsible for the implementation and maintenance of the policy.